 - You get access to an impressive 80 suspension trainer exercises with the suspension trainer ring.
 You will need your own suspension trainer (i.e. TRX or other brand) to do these.

 - The vertical leg press attachment gives you access to 3 leg press variations: narrow, shoulder width and wide stance.
 That’s not a lot of variations, but the leg press exercise is one of the most effective leg exercises you can do.

-The Monster G9 is a commercial quality unit.
-It has a notably stronger and more durable frame than the Monster G3 and Monster G6.
+The Force USA G9 is a commercial quality unit.
+It has a notably stronger and more durable frame than the Force USA G3 and Force USA G6.